codewithzac/gtm-consent-for-cookieconsent/README.md

 Each GTM category can only be mapped to one CookieConsent category, however you can have one CookieConsent category mapped to multiple GTM categories - as shown below.

-You likely want to have mappings as follows - but *don't* copy the following without checking your configuration first!:
+You likely want to have mappings similar to the following (but check your CookieConsent configuration to be sure!):

 | Google Tag Manager | CookieConsent |
 | ------------------ | ------------- |